johannesholmberg/archive.holmberg.io/notebook/_posts/2013-04-09-new-ground.md

   - /journal/new-ground/
 ---

-<p class="intro" markdown="1">**A couple** of hours ago, the plane I boarded early this morning on Bali landed on Australian ground.
-It’s hard to estimate how long and for how many years I’ve been dreaming about visiting this continent and now it’s finally happening.</p>
+A couple of hours ago, the plane I boarded early this morning on Bali landed on Australian ground.
+It’s hard to estimate how long and for how many years I’ve been dreaming about visiting this continent and now it’s finally happening.

 I’m in Perth, a city I barely knew existed earlier but since that was the place I happened to find an amazingly cheap flight ticket for, that’s where I ended up.
 Right now I’m trying to get acclimatized to the new environment but it feels like that shouldn’t be too hard.
 The lack of humidity is a welcoming aspect.
 That makes the steady 30 Celsius degrees a bit more bearable than they’ve been for the last 3 months in the Southeast Asian countries.